 I can now just select whatever I want to select

-and freely transform them and change their
+and freely transform them and change its

 size.